CyberKatalog/cert-warning-list-scraper/README.md

 - `setup_cron.sh` - Script for setting up cron jobs
 - `metadata.json` - File containing metadata about each downloaded file

+## Sample Outputs

+Sample outputs from this tool can be found at: https://github.com/silesiansolutions/cert-warning-list-scraper/tree/sample_output

 ## Metadata Format

 The metadata.json file maintains information about each downloaded file in the following format: